Ceelog/phpdoc-en/src/ref/mbstring.md

 > is used).
 This should be a last resort, as it does not comply with
 > <a href="http://www.faqs.org/rfcs/rfc2822" class="link external">» RFC 2822</a>.

-`additional_parameter`
+`additional_params`
-`additional_parameter` is a MTA command line parameter.
+`additional_params` is a MTA command line parameter.
 It is useful when setting the correct Return-Path header when using sendmail.

 This parameter is escaped by <span class="function">escapeshellcmd</span> internally to prevent command